 Let’s take a look at some Frequently Asked Questions regarding stretches for cycling.

 It is wise to stretch either after a ride or post warming up to avoid injury in muscles.
 Dynamic stretching must replace static where one holds a fixed position to retain power output.

 2. How long should each stretch last?

 To allow for the stretch response, you must aim for 20-60 sec of stretch time.

 Out of reflex, your muscles will try and “protect” themselves from the stretch.
 Stretch response occurs after the muscles relax and stop trying to protect themselves, which takes about 20 to 30 seconds.

 4. How many times should each stretch be performed?

-This depends on the type of stretch you’ve doing, but, ideally, each stretch must be performed at least two to four times.
+This depends on the type of stretch you’ve done, but, ideally, each stretch must be performed at least two to four times.